BMD-4: Mobility

 Like its predecessor, the BMD-4 is capable of parachuting from aircraft with the entire crew and passengers inside the vehicle which allows target engagement after landing to be instant.
 An Il-76 is able to transport two of these vehicles at a time in comparison to three BMD-1s and BMD-2s.
 Its engine is the 2V-06-2; the same as the BMD-3.
 This engine develops a total power of 450 horsepower (hp).
 The BMD-4 is also fully amphibious with two water jets mounted on each side of the back of the hull and can swim at speeds of up to 10 km/h in a Beaufort scale of 2.
 With a high power-to-weight ratio, the BMD-4 features superior acceleration in comparison to other infantry fighting vehicles.
 The maximum speed on a highway is 70 km/h and the BMD-4 can maneuver on a 60° gradient and a 35° side slope.
 The BMD-4 can cross 1.8 m trenches and climb 0.8 m tall obstacles.
-This vehicle's suspension is hydropneumatic and giving an adjustable ground clearing of 130–530 mm with the normal road clearance being 450 mm.
+This vehicle's suspension is hydropneumatic giving an adjustable ground clearing of 130–530 mm with the normal road clearance being 450 mm.
 The clearance is changed by the driver and can be changed within 10 seconds.